himanshuyadav7385/Identify-Case-Category/README.md

 ### Executive summary

-**Project overview and goals:** The goal of this project is to build a model that assigns a category to a support case so that it can be assigned to the right support queue.
-The model will read the description and short description of the case and assign the right category.
-There are two levels of category (Parent and child) . level one categories are  "Incident" and "Service Requests" .
-There are 4 level two categories and each of these four are sub categories of level 1 .
-Sub categories of Incident are "Platform Issue" and "Integration issue" and sub categories of Service Requests are "User Help" and "User Access".
-We will be doing two level of binary classification and assign one of the four level two category to a case.
-We will be training and tuning four binary text classification models to accurately classify each case.
-Four approaches considered are  "Logistic Regression", "Support Vector", "Decision Tree", and "Naive Bayes".
-We will be using Accuracy, Precision, Recall and F1 score to identify the best model.
-Recall will be most critical as we do not want to miss any incidents as time is critical there.

-**Usage** I am leading around 4 supprt teams supporting different areas .
-Aim is to add this model as part of a chatbot that we are building where users can ask questions and talk about the issues they are facing and if a support ticket needs to be raised This chat bot can use this model and assign the case to right queue.  this helps in directing the issue to right team quickly.
-Going forward I also want to expand this to identify past tickets with similar issue and share it with the support engineer for quicker resolution.

-**Usage** I will we using past two years case data .
-We will be using "Short Description" and "Description" of the cases for the text from which features will be extreacted .
-Each case is also assigned Parent and child categories under columns "Child New Tags" and "Parent Tags" .
-We will aslo use last two months data to test the performance of the model.
-This will act as unseen data.
+**Project overview and goals:**
+The goal of this project is to build a robust machine learning model to automate the categorization of support cases.
+This model will analyze the text fields, specifically the "Short Description" and "Description," of a case and assign it to the correct category for routing to the appropriate support queue.
+The categorization hierarchy consists of two levels:

+**Level 1 (Parent Categories):** "Incident" and "Service Request."
+**Level 2 (Child Categories):** Subcategories under each parent category:
+    **Incident:** "Platform Issue" and "Integration Issue."
+    **Service Request:** "User Help" and "User Access."
+The model employs a two-step binary classification approach:

+1) **Parent Category Classification:** Determines whether a case belongs to "Incident" or "Service Request."
+2) **Child Category Classification:** Assigns one of the four child categories based on the parent category.

+To achieve this, we evaluate and tune four text classification algorithms: **Logistic Regression, Support Vector Machine (SVM), Decision Tree,** and **Naive Bayes.** Key performance metrics include **Accuracy, Precision, Recall,** and **F1-Score,** with a particular emphasis on **Recall** to minimize the risk of misclassifying incidents, where timely response is critical.

+**Usage**
+This project addresses a real-world problem faced by support teams.
+I lead four support teams managing distinct areas of expertise, and this model will be integrated into a chatbot that assists users in raising tickets by directing their queries to the appropriate support queue.
+The chatbot will:

+ - Parse user inputs about issues or questions.
+ - Automatically categorize and assign cases to the correct team, reducing delays in issue resolution.

+Future iterations of the project aim to enhance the system by identifying similar past tickets and sharing their resolutions with support engineers, enabling quicker problem resolution.

+**Data and Testing**
+The project leverages two years of historical support case data, with "Short Description" and "Description" fields serving as the primary input features.
+Each case is tagged with corresponding Parent Tags and Child New Tags columns, which serve as ground truth labels for training and validation.
+The model's performance will also be tested on unseen data from the last two months, ensuring its effectiveness in real-world scenarios.